mccrackenyyc/terraform-modules/README.md

 This repository is **Azure-only**.
 All modules are designed specifically for Microsoft Azure infrastructure.

-## Release Pipeline
+## Pipelines

-This repository uses automated releases via conventional commits.
-See [Conventional Commits](docs/conventional-commits.md) for details.
+This repository uses automated pipelines for documentation, validation, and releases.

+### Documentation Pipeline
+- **Auto-Generation**: Commits updated module documentation to PRs when .tf files change

-### Pipeline Features
+### Validation and Release Pipeline
 - **Change Detection**: Validates only changed modules on PRs for efficiency
 - **Parallel Validation**: Independent validation jobs for faster feedback
 - **Rule Change Handling**: Re-validates all modules when linting/security rules change
 - **Automated Releases**: Semantic versioning with changelog generation on main branch merges

+See [Conventional Commits](docs/conventional-commits.md) for commit format details.

 ### Authentication Requirements

-**Important**: The release pipeline requires a Personal Access Token (PAT) for protected branch access.
+**Important**: The validation and release pipeline requires a Personal Access Token (PAT) for protected branch access.

 #### Why PAT is Required